InternLM/lmdeploy/benchmark/README.md

 ## profile serving

-Tools above profile models with Python API. `profile_serving.py` is used to do benckmark on serving.
+Tools above profile models with Python API. `profile_serving.py` is used to do benchmark on serving.

 ```bash
 python profile_serving.py \